Duo doesn't work with my phone anymore

 Open the Duo Mobile app and use the 6-digit passcode that appears on your screen.

 Please open a ticket and make sure to provide your mobile number in your request.
 We'll need to speak with you during business hours to resync your token.
 If your hardware token needs to be replaced and you work for OIT, we can open a ticket with the Security team so they can furnish you with a new one.
-If you do not work for OIT, please partner with whoever in your department provided you with the hardware token.
-Alternatively, you can ask your local CSC.
+If you do not work for OIT, please partner with whoever in your department who provided you with the hardware token.
+Alternatively, you can ask your local IT Support.

-Make sure your Yubikey is plugged in to your computer's USB port before proceeding.
+Make sure your Yubikey is plugged into your computer's USB port before proceeding.

-After you login to WebAuth, you'll arrive on the UCI Multifactor Login page.
+After you log in to WebAuth, you'll arrive on the UCI Multifactor Login page.
 Select the "Enter a Passcode" option and then press the button on your Yubikey.

 The Yubikey will generate a unique 6-digit code, automatically add it to the passcode field, and will then automatically log you in.